 We are approaching yet another Chinese festival.
-This one is dragon boat day, which falls of the 5th day of the 5th lunar month of the year.
+This one is Dragon boat day, which falls on the 5th day of the 5th lunar month of the year.

 This holiday is celebrated not only in China but in other places where there are sizable Chinese communities.

 Typical activities are eating zongzi (a rice dumpling wrapped in banana leaves) and racing dragon boats.

 As always, there are a few different versions of how this holiday originates.
 The favourite is the story of Qu Yuan, a poet who committed suicide by jumping in the river.
 Local people threw zongzi in the water after him so that he wouldn’t be hungry in the afterlife (the reason they are wrapped in the leaves, the legend goes, is so that they weren’t eaten by the fishes) and this is where the traditional food comes from

 The local people are said to have paddled out in boats to retrieve the body, and this is where the origin of dragon boat racing comes from.